mpho-shabalala/love-calculator/README.md

 calculateLovePercentage("John", "Jane"); // returns "76"
 ```

-Unit testing with tools like **Jest** is recommended for function validation.
+Unit testing with tools like **Jest, and vitest** is recommended for function validation.

 ---